Fayçal Alami Hassani [at] GlobalTech Translations

 In the same line, the German term “Heiratsregister”, which corresponds to “Marriage register” in English and “Registre des mariages” in French, also has different valid translations:

-- in German: Mokadem - Bediensteter des marokkanischen Innenministeriums ohne Beamtenstatus, der die Funktion eines Ortsvorstehers wahrnimmt.
+# German: Mokadem - Bediensteter des Innenministeriums in Marokko ohne Beamtenstatus, der die Funktion eines Ortsvorstehers wahrnimmt.

-This glossary aims at providing the relevant terminology whenever differences such as the aforementioned arise.
+This glossary aims at providing the relevant terminology whenever such differences arise.

 Where do I find the glossary?
 Just click on the following link: